roberd13/insights-tutorial/README.md

 ```

 ## Demo Data

+For this demo we will be using the preconfigured grafana dashboards found on the [DataStax DSE Metrics Reporter GitHub](https://github.com/datastax/dse-metric-reporter-dashboards) page.

 To get the demo data, I have created a simple script [insights.sh](https://github.com/roberd13/insights-tutorial/blob/master/insights.sh) to download all of the config files needed for this demo.
 This script will create the directory structure and download the files needed to be used with the volume mounts for the containers.
 Download the script using the following command